why do i code?

 f_color = vec4(c, m, y, k);

-The halftoning shader works as follows: starting with white as the output color, I'd run through each of the four CMYK 'screens' of dots, and depending on whether that pixel is part of a dot, subtract the corresponding value from the pixel color.
+the halftoning shader works as follows: starting with white as the output color, i'd run through each of the four cmyk 'screens' of dots, and depending on whether that pixel is part of a dot, subtract the corresponding value from the pixel color.

-Because CMYK is symmetric to RGB, all one has to do to get the CMYK effect is subtract a color in RGB to get the corresponding CMYK color.
+because cmyk is symmetric to rgb, all one has to do to get the cmyk effect is subtract a color in rgb to get the corresponding cmyk color.

-To get the radius of each circle, I computed the average color of four pixels that surrounded each circle's center.
-Then, deciding whether to subtract color from that pixel is easy: if the average color is X% magenta, then fill the circle that covers X% of the square.
-Of course, it's impossible to get a circle to fill a square without it going over, so this calculation must be repeated for each neighboring square, too.
+to get the radius of each circle, i computed the average color of four pixels that surrounded each circle's center. then, deciding whether to subtract color from that pixel is easy: if the average color is x% magenta, then fill the circle that covers x% of the square. of course, it's impossible to get a circle to fill a square without it going over, so this calculation must be repeated for each neighboring square, too.

-This works well on its own, but in order to get a better result, I had to blur the image first so that sharp edges weren't rendered badly.
-The unmodified code only samples the four corners of each square, so the average color of all the pixels in the square isn't taken into account.
-By blurring the image beforehand, we can save samples and still get the averaged out result when sampling only the corners.
-The end result is what you see at the top of your screen!
+this works well on its own, but in order to get a better result, i had to blur the image first so that sharp edges weren't rendered badly. the unmodified code only samples the four corners of each square, so the average color of all the pixels in the square isn't taken into account. by blurring the image beforehand, we can save samples and still get the averaged out result when sampling only the corners. the end result is what you see at the top of your screen!

-That's the end of this post.
-Thanks for reading!
+that's the end of this post. thanks for reading!

-Back to top ⤴
+back to top ⤴